RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #26

+I had "black hole" stomach this morning and was starving.
+Looked around for a snack and found a stash of Jess' apples and had one while I walked around the island.
+It was delicious... and I don't normally eat apples cuz I'm too lazy to handle the skin... lol.
+Don't judge me.
+About to start my first set of stairs.
+:) Then into coding.

 ## #25

 Started off the morning with a solid shower and used it for stretching.
 At first